shade appears to not be correctly adding shadows (ISIS v3.2.1)

 Another alternative development that could be useful is to add a new mode to shade so that the light source can be from a fixed compass direction (e.g., west) at each point, in addition to the current option of a fixed direction on the map raster.
 This would let us make shaded relief maps in polar projection and for globes.
 (The third option, light coming from a consistent direction in relation to the bumpy ellipsoidal planet, is what photomet does already so it's not needed in shade.
 This also means that getting a sun vector from a Level 1 image--Jeff's second suggestion--does not make much sense for shade.)

-#9 Updated by Trent Hare about 1 year ago
+#9 Updated by Trent Hare over 1 year ago

 - Status changed from Acknowledged to Closed